Ishafel/fias_parser/README.md

 If your XML uses a specific child element under the root, add `--element <NAME>`.

 ### Count validation
-Optionally enforce a record count per XML file and log mismatches:
+The parser now derives the expected record count from each XML file.
+If any record cannot be processed, the skipped record is identified and all mismatches are appended to the warning log (default `validation.log`).
 ```
 docker run --rm \
   -v "$(pwd)/test:/data" \
   fias-parser \
   --xml /data \
   --schema-dir /gar_schemas \
-  --expected-count 100 \
   --warn-log /data/validation.log
 ```
-The command above streams normally to stdout but appends a warning to `/data/validation.log` whenever the number of emitted records from a file differs from `--expected-count`.
+The command above streams normally to stdout but writes warnings such as missing record counts or specific skipped records (with byte offset) to `/data/validation.log`.